krishnakadiyala/NPAcourse/labs/Section_02_Configuration_Templating_with_Jinja2_and_YAML/Ansible_Lab_14_Using_Network_Centric_Jinja2_Filters.md

-## Lab 14 - Using Network Centric Jija2 Filters
+## Lab 14 - Jinja2 Filters

+This lab introduces and explores several common Jinja filters.
+Jinja filters provide ways to manipulate and work with data in a clean and consumable way.
+Remember you already saw one filter in the Compliance lab when we converted a string to an integer.
+Now we'll take a look at several more filters.

 ### Task 1 - Using Jinja2 Filters

-Filters in Asible are from Jinja2, and some are used for transforming data inside a template expression.
-Building Jinja2 templates happens in the Ansible control host not in the targeted remote device, so filters execute on the control host as theey manipulate local data.

-Jinja2 ships with many filters already but in addition to those Ansible also ships with it's own and allow users to add their own custom filters.
+The Jinja2 library ships with many filters already, but in addition to those Ansible also ships with it's own that are only available in Ansible.
+It is even possible to add custom filters with knowing a little bit of Python.

 ##### Step 1